EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_1.md

 5. Follow the instructions in the script, "Lesson1_R_file_exploration.R"

 ### Step 3) Deliverable
-Given a count matrix file, taxonomy file, and sample metadata file, students must read-in all data to R and submit an email with the following information:
+Given a count matrix file, taxonomy file, and sample metadata file, students must read-in all data to R and answer the questions on this document ["Lesson1-Assignment1_IntrotoRandRStudio.docx"](https://github.com/EnriqueDoster/MEG_intro_stats_course/blob/master/lessons/deliverables/Lesson1-Assignment2_FileExploration.docx) and submit the answers to meglab.metagenomics@gmail.com
-* The number of rows and columns for each file.
-* A short description of what kind of samples are being analyzed.
-* A short description of what the taxonomy file contains and how it relates to the count table.